prernaw6/android-sdk-samples/readme.md

 Before continuing please consider answering this [questionaire](https://docs.google.com/a/sensorberg.com/forms/d/1EvQFPimFyLQBzoWtGNr83Iovx0T6UlnLJqTur5Tz8Kw/viewform)

 #Warning
-The sample have not been updated yet. head over to http://developer.sensorberg.com/android/ for instructions.
+The sample have not been updated yet.
+Head over to http://developer.sensorberg.com/android/ for instructions.

 #howto integrate the SDK